Is It Illegal To Have Your Feet on the Dashboard in Texas?

 • Spinal injuries: the violent folding motion can compress vertebrae, herniate discs, or damage the spinal cord itself.

-• Internal injuries: with the seat belt riding too high, abdominal organs absorb force the belt was supposed to hold back.
+• Internal injuries: with the seat belt riding too high, abdominal organs absorb the force that the belt was supposed to hold back.

 One widely reported case shows how fast this can happen.
 Audra Tatum, a passenger from Walker County, Georgia, was sitting with her legs crossed and her right foot against the dashboard when another car T-boned her vehicle in 2015.